 I consider this necklace a statement piece – the accessory that’s front and center in this outfit.
 So how would I choose earrings to wear?
 Let’s look at some possibilities.
 The components of the necklace – deep red glass beads, gold-tone metal, and clear rhinestones – provide clues for what other jewelry might work.
 Here are your choices – which option would you pick?

 For this example, I’ve chosen four pairs of earrings that may be similar to pieces you might have in your jewelry box: ruby, gold filigree, gold hoops, and real (or faux) diamond studs.
 Each option is discussed below.
+[Sorry, the earrings can no longer be displayed.]

 Option 1: Ruby Studs